• Skip to primary navigation

 Simple Speaker Audio Output Transformer Circuit

-It takes the strong signal from the amplifier and adjusts it to perfectly match the speakers ensuring all the music comes out clear and powerful, just like you intended.
+It takes strong signal from amplifier and changes it to fit the speaker so music sounds clear and powerful, just like we want.

 Circuit Working: